ktaranov/sqlserver-kit/Utilities/README.md

  - Audit who, what, and when for all changes

-## ApexSQL Propagate
+## ApexSQL Trigger Viewer
-<a id="apexsql-propagate"></a>
+<a id="apexsql-trigger-viewer"></a>
-Download page: [ApexSQL Propagate]<br/>
+Download page: [ApexSQL Trigger Viewer]<br/>
-Release date: 2017-06-20<br/>
+Release date: 2017-06-01<br/>
-Support Version: 2008/2012/2014/2016<br/>
+Support Version: 2008/2012/2014/2016/2017<br/>
 Author: ApexSQL<br/>
 Free version: Yes<br/>
 Price: No

- - Execute scripts on saved list of servers/databases
- - Parse SQL scripts prior to execution
- - Create SQL scripts directly in the application
- - Manage lists of SQL scripts and SQL databases
- - Set order of SQL scripts execution
- - Export execution results into TXT or CSV file
- - Preview exaction results by databases or by scripts
- - Edit SQL scripts in a built-in IDE prior to execution
+Read-only auditing reports for end users

-## ApexSQL Plan
+## ApexSQL Snapshot Utility
-<a id="apexsql-pan"></a>
+<a id="apexsql-snapshot-utility"></a>
-Download page: [ApexSQL Plan]<br/>
+Download page: [ApexSQL Snapshot Utility]<br/>
-Release date: 2017-06-07<br/>
+Release date: 2016-01-12<br/>
 Support Version: 2008/2012/2014/2016<br/>
 Author: ApexSQL<br/>
 Free version: Yes<br/>
 Price: No

- - Analyze and optimize SQL query execution plans
- - Identify query performance issues and deadlocks
- - Understand query performance characteristics
- - Analyze query waits & review query execution plans
- - Customize graphical query execution plan view
- - See the actual relative cost of each plan operator
- - Analyze query live performance statistics
- - Compare estimated and actual query execution plans
+Utility to create a lightweight 'snapshot' of a database schema, that can be used by ApexSQL Diff as a datasource

 ## DBBest T-SQL Analyzer
 <a id="dbbest-t-sql-analyzer"></a>